Calculatue your burglary risk!

 Our calculation is primarily based on Bureau of Justice statistics from their “Household Burglary, 1994-2011” report.

 We utilize our own assumptions to combine their key data points and revise the numbers from that earlier in-depth report to approximate for more recent general trends in crime.
-See more detail below.
+Of course, these historic estimations should not be relied upon for making important security decisions, but instead to promote general awareness of past crime trends.
+See more detail below on how we estimated these numbers.

 There are three types of events that the BJS considers a burglary: